electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ### Hazard information

 Early warning for increased road safety.
 With information from the so-called Audi swarm, you are notified of accidents, accidents, poor visibility and slippery roads.

 If an Audi with this technology detects a dangerous situation, it reports this to a server, which sends out a warning to all Audi drivers in cars with this service.
-This is how Audi drivers are notified via the station wagon and navigation system before they reach the danger point, and they thus have the opportunity to react better to dangerous situations.
-This can help increase safety for Audi drivers and other road users.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/navigationandinfotainment/swarm1.jpg">